-The qualifying events are:
+The qualifying events so far are:

-20th-22nd March, at Clayton Village Hall, Clayton, nr.
+18th-20th March, at Clayton Village Hall, Clayton, nr.
 Bradford

 Tournament Directors: Steve Lee, Tim Cross

-2nd-3rd May, at Greenwood Park Community Centre, St Albans
+30th April to 1st May, at Greenwood Park Community Centre, St Albans

 Tournament Director: Chris Purchase

-22nd-25th May, at Ambassador Hotel, nr Euston station, London
+9th – 11th December at Ambassador Hotel, nr Euston station, London

 Tournament Director: Andrew Selby